-Drain away as much of the excess water from the chicken and chopped into small pieces.
+Drain away as much of the excess water from the chicken, dry and chop into small pieces.

-Stir, cover and leave to cook for 25 to 30 minutes.
+Add the chicken, cover and simmer for 30 minutes.

-Once the water is reduced to a thick gravy and the chicken is cooked, your Jamaican stew chicken is ready!
+Once the liquid reduces and the gravy thickens, your Jamaican stew chicken is ready!